Take A Kid Hunting redmond hunt heritage

 As the cooler weather sets in, much-anticipated fall hunts begin.
 It’s the season for brisk mornings, crunchy leaves, gearing up, and finally wrangling in that big buck—and maybe a kid or two.

-Do you have plans to take a kid hunting this fall?
-There's a unique kind of magic in that experience plus many valuable teaching moments—and now is the time to prepare for them.
-But how exactly do you do that?
-And how do you know if hunting is something a child will like?
+But how exactly should you go about it?
+And how do you know if hunting is something a child will even like?
 Finding out starts long before their first hunt.
-Here are three ways to prepare a child to hunt and three lessons they can learn from it.
+Here are three ways to prepare a child to hunt and three valuable life lessons they can learn from it.

 3 Ways to Prepare Kids for Hunting

-Carson is a dead aim with a crossbow and has already used it to snag an impressive number of deer.
+Carson is a dead aim with a crossbow and has already used it to snag an impressive tally of deer.
 He’s been hunting with his grandpa since he was five and is one of those boys that naturally took to it.

-“He just gets it,” Gene said.
+“He just gets it,” Gene affirmed.

 1. Prepare Children Mentally